omidfarhang/omid.dev/content/posts/2012-03-13-digital-playground-porn-passwords-exposed-by-hackers.en.md

 ---
 [<img title="dp" border="0" alt="dp" align="right" src="http://lh5.ggpht.com/-TOpL1bQL89w/T19U23PucgI/AAAAAAAAFKE/t8BVVOivJUk/dp_thumb.jpg?imgmax=800" width="216" height="122" />](http://lh3.ggpht.com/-3gl3VxJsCR4/T19UrRiKtNI/AAAAAAAAFJ8/CzG5C7IZmU4/s1600-h/dp%25255B2%25255D.jpg)SophosLabs: A group of hackers are claiming to have stolen the details of more than 70,000 users of the Digital Playground porn website.

-The group, calling itself &#8220;The Consortium&#8221;, appears to have scooped up some 40,000 financial details (including credit card numbers, names, CCV numbers, and expiration dates) as well as the email addresses and passwords of 72,000 users.
+The group, calling itself “The Consortium”, appears to have scooped up some 40,000 financial details (including credit card numbers, names, CCV numbers, and expiration dates) as well as the email addresses and passwords of 72,000 users.

 According to the hackers, who appear to be affiliated with the Anonymous movement, the sensitive information was not encrypted.